General Editor &

 Book Review Editor: R. Mark Jackson

-An assistant professor with the Department of English and Modern Languages at Angelo State University, Jackson teaches first-year writing, British literature, and world literature.
+An associate professor with the Department of English and Modern Languages at Angelo State University, Jackson teaches first-year writing, British literature, and world literature.
 His research interests are in seventeenth-century English literature.

 Fiction Editor: Andrew Geyer